spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ├── 4-terminate_EC2_instance.yml
 └── ansible-docker-test-playbook.yml
 ```
-Playbook #4 will terminate EC2 instance created in this sample.
+Playbook #4 will terminate EC2 instance created in this project.
 This playbook is located under additional playbooks folder becouse its execution is optional.
 You can remove instance(s) manually when all tests are completed and your instance(s) is no loger needed.
-This playbook can be added at the end of main project-playbook if needed as a last play to be executed.
+This playbook also can be added at the end of main project-playbook file if needed as a last play to be executed.
 Please check next part about additional scripts generated and copyied to the instace user home folder.

 * [Terminate EC2 Instance](../../main/ansible/additional-playbooks/4-terminate_EC2_instance.yml) playbook.